TIP OF THE DAY: Riesling, The Best Wine For Sushi

-At most wine tastings, there’s a selection of cheeses, breads and other foods to go with the wine.
-At this Riesling tasting, the only food served was sushi—plus dumplings and spring rolls targeted to those who don’t eat sushi.
+At most wine tastings, there’s a selection of cheeses, breads, and other foods to go with the wine.
+At this Riesling tasting, the only food served was sushi—plus dumplings and spring rolls targeted at those who don’t eat sushi.

 It was a perfect pairing.
 Those who don’t drink beer or saké have a winner in a Riesling, part of a quintet of other white wines that includes crisp, high-acid Riesling and Pinot Blanc, spicy and aromatic Gewürztraminer and Viognier.
 Champagne and other sparklers go well, too.

 Riesling, Gewürztraminer, and Pinot Blanc are grown in both the Alsace region of France and in Germany.
 Viognier is largely Alsatian, but Germany has been amping up its production.
 All four varieties are grown in California, where they are known as “the Rhone clones.”